o3-cloud/vibe-adr/docs/decisions/0001-adopt-vibe-adr.md

 structure, vibe alignment, and accessibility for both humans and AI agents while keeping version control history close to the implementation changes.

+### Anti-Goals & Guardrails

+- **Anti-Goals**
+  - Do not adopt external ADR SaaS tools or knowledge bases for canonical decisions.
+  - Do not add ceremony that makes day-to-day contributions feel gated or slow.
+  - Do not duplicate decision narratives in parallel docs that can drift from ADRs.
+- **Guardrails**
+  - Keep every ADR under `docs/decisions/` using sequential, zero-padded filenames.
+  - Require authors to start from `docs/decisions/VIBE_ADR_TEMPLATE.md` (or its copy) and trim unused sections.
+  - Treat the `Confirmation` section as binding: lint and link checks must stay listed and enforced.

 ### Consequences

 - Good: Establishes a single, predictable location for every future ADR